Giacomo Benedetto

-Giacomo Benedetto FRSA (born August 1972) is a British Italian political scientist and holder of a Jean Monnet Chair at Royal Holloway, University of London.
+Giacomo Benedetto FRSA (born August 1972) is a British-Italian political scientist and holder of a Jean Monnet Chair at Royal Holloway, University of London.
 He is an expert in European Union politics, and has researched and published extensively on the European Parliament, Euroscepticism, and the EU budget.
-Benedetto is also associate editor of the peer-reviewed European Journal of Government and Economics, and co-ordinator of the EUROSCI Network Centre in the UK.

 Early life and academic career

 Benedetto completed his undergraduate studies at the University of Sussex and his graduate studies at the London School of Economics and Political Science, from which he earned an MSc(Econ) and a PhD.
 His doctoral thesis (2005), under the supervision of Simon Hix, dealt with Institutionalised Consensus in Europe's Parliament.
 Benedetto started his academic career as a lecturer at the University of Manchester in 2005.
 He joined Royal Holloway, University of London, in 2006, and was appointed Jean Monnet Chair in 2016, with an inaugural lecture entitled £350 million per week and why Europe needs a budget.
-Benedetto is a grandson of Geoffrey Grigson, the British poet, editor and critic.